Skip to content

 Aegis is a library — it relies on the developer routing all agent actions through runtime.run_one().
 For stronger enforcement in containerized environments, see the Security Model guide which covers Docker defense-in-depth patterns.

-Aegis logs which system accessed what data and when, providing data access documentation for GDPR Article 30 records.
+Aegis logs which system accessed what data and when, providing data access documentation that supports GDPR Article 30 record-keeping.
 Combine with your data classification to track PII access.
+Consult your DPO for jurisdiction-specific obligations.

-Yes.
-The audit log captures PHI access patterns with full action context and approval chains.
+The audit log captures access patterns with full action context and approval chains, which can support HIPAA audit trail requirements.
 See the compliance demo for a worked example.
+Aegis provides tooling, not certification — consult qualified counsel for your specific compliance obligations.

 Use GitHub Discussions for questions, ideas, and showcases.
 For bugs and feature requests, use GitHub Issues.